 If single users would like to disable it, they can disable it on their 'Preferences' page.
 To disable the functionality also when not logged in, you need to set the variable $default_copypaste in conf/config.inc.php to 0.

-deltasql provides a mechanism to authenticate users and store their passwords in a secure manner.
-If you publish the deltasql pages on Internet, we recommend to serve them via https (e.g. by exposing only port 443 of Apache to the outside) and to set the option $keep_private=true in conf/config.inc.php.
+Still, deltasql provides a mechanism to authenticate users and store their passwords in a secure manner.
+If you publish the deltasql pages on Intranet and would like to restrict access, we recommend to serve them via https (e.g. by exposing only port 443 of Apache to the outside) and to set the option $keep_private=true in conf/config.inc.php.
 The latter option will show the content of deltasql only to authenticated users.

 The document management feature is intended to occasionally add documents to a particular SQL script.
 They can be for example Excel files about a particular result of the SQL script, or they can be a Word document with a detailed explanation of the SQL script.
 They can also be an analysis which was created along with the SQL script.
 To add a document to a particular script show a script and then select "Add Docs".

 The documents are generally for scripts used in collections and not for synchronization.
 Documents are intended only for later reference.
 They are never executed or attached when performing the synchronization step!